SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

     When the categorizer detects a harmless recipient loop, the message is delivered to the recipient, but no additional attempts are made to deliver the message to the same recipient.

-- **Broken recipient loop** When mailboxes or mail-enabled public folders are set to forward to one another (the messages are only forwarded).
+- **Broken recipient loop**: When mailboxes or mail-enabled public folders are set to forward to one another (the messages are only forwarded).

     A broken recipient loop can't result in successful message delivery.
 When the categorizer detects a broken recipient loop, expansion activity for the current recipient stops, and an NDR is generated.